Ohio State Azure

 - Access to Microsoft support specialists.

-Over the next several months, we will be implementing security and account management, defining billing processes and organizing training opportunities and resources for users.
-We also will be working to transfer existing faculty and staff Azure accounts to the university enrollment.
+We have implemented security and account management practices, defined billing processes and organed training opportunities and resources for users.
+We are working to transfer existing faculty and staff Azure accounts to the university enrollment.

 To learn more about the Ohio State Azure offering view the service offering details.

 Ohio State does have a Business Associate Agreement (BAA) with Microsoft.
-However, until we conduct a complete security review, users may NOT store Personal Health Information (PHI) in Azure.
+However, until we conduct a complete security review, users may NOT store Protected Health Information (PHI) in Azure.

 Frequently Asked Questions